Mailu25/product-deduplicator/README.md

 ## How It Works

-1. Send all product names to Claude with a prompt asking it to normalize them into a consistent English format.
+1. Send all product names to Claude with a prompt asking it to normalize them into a consistent English format — translating Hebrew, expanding abbreviations, and using a fixed [Brand] [Series] [Model] structure.
+Products that refer to the same item must get the exact same canonical name.
+The response is requested as a JSON array to make parsing straightforward.
-2. Group by the normalized name and keep the lowest price.
+2. Group by the canonical name and keep the lowest price.

 ## Setup